fossasia/badgeyay/api/docs/installation/heroku.md

 Authorize your Machine at Heroku

-Create and add a SSH Key at Heroku:
+Create and add a SSH Key at Heroku (optional but recommended):

 ````
 $ ssh-keygen -t rsa